TawanaH/DataPrepML/README.md

 ## Features

 - **Image Resizing**: Easily resize batches of images to a specified dimension.
-- **File Management**: Move files between directories based on file extensions.
+- **File Management**: Move and copy files between directories based on file extensions.
 - **CSV Generation**: Create CSV files listing filenames with optional labeling for dataset annotations.
 - **Logging**: Integrated logging to monitor the progress and handle errors gracefully.
 - **Flexible and Extensible**: Designed to be easily integrated into various data preprocessing pipelines.